- What is the cost of data recovery services?

 Ask yourself what would happen if you lose your data.
 For most people it would be a tragedy.
 For a business it would be a disaster.
 The only way to protect yourself from data loss is to backup.
 We have three suggestions;

-Make your backups plan simple to maintain.
+- Make your backups plan simple to maintain.
 You may prefer an automated backup system or you may prefer the control of a manual system.
 You’ll want to back your data up on a frequent basis so use a system that’s simple and easy for you.

-Think of what could happen to your data and make sure your backup system is protecting you.
+- Think of what could happen to your data and make sure your backup system is protecting you.
 If your data is on your computer and your backup data is sitting next to your computer a power surge or lighting strike could wipe out both.
-Have copy of your data at another location.
+Have a copy of your data offsite at another location.

-Test your backup system.
+- Test your backup system.
 Access, review and restore your backup data on a routine basis.